 Basis for Selection: the options here are based on the reasons for the award being given.
 If you are looking for scholarships that are based on where you come from, or for example if your parents were in the Army, select “The Basis for Selection” as Personal Circumstances.

-Institution : If you know which universities you are interested in you can select those specific ones, but you should also run a search on “No specific university” as this is where you will find those scholarships that are open to all students regardless of the university they go to.
+Institution : If you know which universities you are interested in you can select those specific ones, but you should also run a search on “Open to any university” as this is where you will find those scholarships that are open to all students regardless of the university they go to.

 Course: You can select the specific subject you are interested in from the list, or the higher level subject category.
 For example if you are looking for scholarships for Maths & Physics, you can selection Physical Sciences and this will cover both.
-You should also run a search on “No specific subject” to see what comes up that is open to all students regardless of their subject choice.
+You should also run a search on “Open to any subject” to see what comes up that is open to all students regardless of their subject choice.

 It is also worth taking the time to research some of the smaller charities which give grants for educational support.
 The Guide to Educational Grants is a book which lists all of these and can be found in larger libraries.
 Alternatively you can access a database of 3,500 charities & trusts which offer educational grants with our Members Benefits.

-To get a full copy of our "Step by step guide to finding scholarships" plus additional tools and resources, find out about Premium Membership Benefits.
+To get a full copy of our “Step by step guide to finding scholarships” plus additional tools and resources, find out about our Membership Benefits.